Ronaldo Córdoba

 Ronaldo Nazario Córdoba Welch (born 11 February 1998) is a Panamanian professional football forward who last played for Sporting San Miguelito in the Liga Panameña.

-He made his debut for Chepo on 27 July 2015 in a 2–5 Liga Panameña home loss to San Miguelito.
+Career

-International career
+Córdoba made his debut for Chepo on 27 July 2015 in a 5–2 Liga Panameña home loss to San Miguelito.

 He made his international debut for Panama on 18 February 2016 in a friendly match against El Salvador.